DOCTRINAL STATEMENT

 A great man named Anselm once wrote about the God-Man.
 In order to save us, God instituted a system that required a sacrifice to pay for sin.
 Animals were used at first, but only as a temporary and situational substitute for His ultimate provision which had to come at the perfect time and place in history.

-I am called to repent and accept this sacrifice in order to truly experience His love and my purpose.
+I am called to repent from self-dependence and effort, reliance on any other effort focused philosophy, and accept this free-gift sacrifice in order to truly experience His love and my purpose.

 The following is a culmination of useful confessional elements gathered over the years in an attempt to craft a confessional that is practical and evaluative.
-We have worked very hard to make it our own through disciplined Biblical study.
+I have worked very hard to make it my own through disciplined Biblical study.
 It is not a simple regurgitation of seminary or denominational traditions.
-We have also studied the original languages and the context of original audience and we are committed to the idea that Scripture can never mean what it could never have meant in principle to it's original audience.
-We also believe that God communicated to us in a way that can be understood and His truth can be known!
+I have also studied the original languages and the context of original audience and I am committed to the idea that Scripture can never mean what it could never have meant in principle to it's original audience.
+I also believe that God communicated to us in a way that can be understood and His truth can be known!